Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving: Experiments

-Table \ref{detailed_results} summarizes the results of the proposed Gemini-based circuit problem-solving pipeline and the \texttt{ngspice} simulations.
+Table \ref{detailed_results} summarizes the results of the proposed Gemini-based circuit problem-solving pipeline and the \texttt{ngspice} simulations on the circuit problem dataset consisting of textbook-quality diagrams.
 In the second Gemini trial, the model temperature was set to 0.2 to slightly increase response randomness, with the aim of potentially generating alternative correct solutions.
 When calculating the correctness ratio, a solution is considered correct as long as its final answer is accurate.
 We have manually verified that the overall problem-solving processes are valid whenever the final answers are correct.

 Across three respective trials, the cumulative correct ratios improve as follows: 85.54\% $\to$ 91.57\% $\to$ 93.98\% for Gemini 2.5 Pro, and 89.39\% $\to$ 93.94\% $\to$ 95.45\% for the \texttt{ngspice} simulations.
 With human-in-the-loop corrections, the cumulative correctness reaches 97.59\%.
 Compared to the baseline correct ratio of 79.52\% when using Gemini 2.5 Pro alone, our pipeline improves performance by 18.07 percentage points (a relative improvement of 22.72\%).